ChenS9/NBA-Stats-Project/README.md

 This project implements SQL queries, cardinality estimation and ER-Diagram, using 4 NBA stats datasets.

 # Introduction
-This project contains four datasets, providing us with information of personal information and performance about each players and the performation of NBA teams.
+This project contains four datasets, providing us with information about personal information and performance of each player and the performance of NBA teams.

 # Project Details
 In this project, you will write SQL queries to answer some questions, you will draw a RA plan and do the cardinality estimation on a particular question, and you will draw a ER-Diagram to connect four tables.